BAC Elimination Calculator

 What Your Time to Sobriety Means

-Your result indicates the exact timeframe required for your liver to process all alcohol out of your system.
-Understanding this number helps you make safe decisions about driving and daily activities.
+Your result indicates the estimated timeframe required for your liver to process all alcohol out of your system.
+Understanding this number provides information to help make safe decisions about driving and daily activities.

 Driving Safety: If the calculator shows 5 hours to reach the legal limit of 0.08%, do not drive until that time passes.
-You should always add an extra hour to this estimate as a safety buffer before getting behind the wheel to ensure you are fully alert.
+One may consider always add an extra hour to this estimate as a safety buffer before getting behind the wheel to ensure you are fully alert.

 Work Readiness: If your time to zero is over 10 hours, you might still be impaired the next morning.
 Even if you feel sober, your reaction times may be slow, which can be dangerous for operating machinery or working.

 Health Risk: A result exceeding 12 hours indicates a high toxic load.
-You should seek medical attention if you experience confusion, vomiting, or difficulty breathing during this time.
+One may consider seek medical attention if you experience confusion, vomiting, or difficulty breathing during this time.

 Pro Tip

 Use a personal breathalyzer to verify your Current BAC input.
-Guessing your starting level can lead to calculation errors, but a breathalyzer ensures your timeline is accurate.
+Guessing your starting level can lead to calculation errors, but a breathalyzer aims to support your timeline is approximate.